ArkEcosystem/AIPs/AIPS/aip-11.md

 The current status of protocol has several limitations that prevent from future development of services as envisioned on the roadmap:

 - impossibility to have cost efficient deserialisation, preventing from scalability of the network
-- `retention-replay` attack: a third part can prevent transaction from hitting blockchain inducing the transaction author to create a new transaction.
+- `retention-replay` attack: a third party can prevent transaction from hitting blockchain inducing the transaction author to create a new transaction.
 However the transaction is still valid and could be included in the blockchain whenever in the future
 - impossible to upgrade transactions without hard fork / no support for private transactions
 - impossible to scale fees following the market price